jhrcek/graph-editor/README.md

     - [ ] rearranging nodes via drag and drop
 - [ ] At any time automatic graph layout mode can be enabled / disabled.
 - [ ] Ability to save / load multiple graphs in local storage

+# TODOs
+ensure add node form is only rendered in NodeEditMode (Just _)

+StartNodeEdit event should only be fireable when in NodeEditMode